vanderoffice/CA-Strategy/03-talent-development.md

 **Digital Accelerators Program:**

-**Purpose:** Upskill existing IT staff in modern technologies and methods
+**Purpose:** Upskill existing IT staff in modern technologies and methods, with particular emphasis on AI capabilities that are rapidly transforming government service delivery

 **Curriculum:**
 - Cloud technologies (AWS, Azure, Google Cloud)
-- AI/ML fundamentals and applications
+- AI/ML fundamentals and applications—including understanding AI capabilities and limitations, evaluating AI tools, and implementing AI solutions responsibly
 - Agile and DevOps methodologies
 - API development and microservices
 - Cybersecurity and zero trust